 "Makgadikgadi?
 I asked what was out there, and they said 'Nothing - only idiots go there.'
 I thought fine, that's the place for me." - Jack Bousfield 1989

 The Makgadikgadi.
 The largest expanse of 'nothingness' on earth, an area the size of Switzerland clearly visible from outer-space, devoid of anything but salt and shimmering horizon.
 A vast relic of Africa's largest body of water and a hitherto unknown cradle of earliest man's genesis.
 Infernal mirages warp reality into twisted parodies during the heat of the dry season and with the coming of the rains, life-giving water seeps into the pans, stimulating an annual pulse of life.
 The baking soda void is transformed into one of Africa's most fecund ecosystems.

-Arrive at Jack's Camp, in the heart of the Kalahari Desert.
-Guests spend two nights at Jack's or San Camp in beautiful and romantic safari tents, experiencing the magic of the surrounding area.
+Arrive at San Camp, in the heart of the Kalahari Desert.
+Guests spend two nights at San Camp in beautiful and romantic safari tents, experiencing the magic of the surrounding area.
 You will meet and interact with the area's famous meerkats (suricates), visit Chapman's baobab (one of the oldest and largest trees in Africa), and observe one of Africa's rarest carnivore species, the brown hyena.

 Days 3 to 5: The Makgadikgadi Pans

 On the morning of day three, the intrepid party sets off on the quad bikes across the Great Pan en-route to Kubu Island.
 As guests journey to and from Kubu, they will learn more about the origins of the Makgadikgadi as a deceased 'super-lake'; they will also visit an ancient and mysterious defense fortification, which was only discovered in the late 1990s.
 The next two days/two nights are spent exploring Kubu Island and the surrounding area.